DFE-Digital/publish-teacher-training/docs/api.md

 3. Make another GET using the provided next page url.
 4. Repeat until no data is returned.
-Keep a copy of the next-page url provided along with the empty response in order to be able to fetch records that chanch after this initial load.
+Keep a copy of the next-page url provided along with the empty response in order to be able to fetch records that change after this initial load.

 *The above can also be used to refetch all the data periodically to eliminate any drift that has crept in over time*